 What Causes Heatstroke in Dogs?

-Heatstroke in dogs can occur when their body temperature rises to a critical level that can lead to multiple organ failure and possibly death if not promptly addressed.
+Heatstroke in dogs can occur when their body temperature rises to a critical level which can lead to multiple organ failure and possibly death if not promptly addressed.

 The risk zone for heatstroke in dogs generally starts when the ambient temperature rises above 75°F (24°C), with the risk increasing significantly as temperatures climb above 80°F (27°C).
 However, it's essential to note that humidity and direct sunlight can exacerbate the effects of heat, making lower temperatures potentially dangerous as well.